Nik-Golthi/Project-2/README.md

 ## Conclusions: Regression Analysis

+Based on the model results, the Random Forest Regression model appears to be strongest predict of the home sales price.
+The RF regression produces the highest R-squared score and accuracy, as well as the lowest RMSE and mean absolute percentage error.
+Aside from the RF regression model, the polynomial regression and multiple linear regression models also proved to be solid methods that produced relatively strong results.

 ## **LSTM Analysis**

 We used the Seattle-Tacoma-Bellevue CBSA housing inventory data to build three LSTM models.
 In the following sections we'll  describe each model and summarize model performance.